yashkhatri/lyo.designer/User Manual for Domain Specification Modelling.md

 You are now ready to graphically specify the OSLC domain specifications.

-For general instructions on Lyo Designer, the reader is referred to [Lyo's Toolchain Modelling Instructions](Lyo/ToolchainModellingAndCodeGenerationWorkshop#General_Modelling_Instructions "wikilink").
+For general instructions on Lyo Designer, the reader is referred to the general [Lyo Designer manual](User-Manual-for-Toolchain-Modelling).

 In the *SpecificationDiagram*, you can define a set of domain specifications, within which you define *Resources* and *Resource Properties*.